FKA Twigs: 2018–2022: Magdalene and Caprisongs

 Barnett appeared on ASAP Rocky's album Testing in 2018, featuring on the track "Fukk Sleep".
 On 24 April 2019, she released the single "Cellophane", her first release since "Good to Love" in 2016.
 In September, Barnett announced that her second album, co-produced with Nicolas Jaar among others, would be titled Magdalene, supported by second single "Holy Terrain" (featuring Future) on 9 September.
 On 7 October, she released the third single, "Home with You", and announced that the album would be delayed until 8 November.
 The fourth single, "Sad Day", was released on 4 November.

 Magdalene was released in November 2019.
 It received universal critical acclaim.
 The album ranked No. 1 on four year-end lists (The A.V.
 Club, Clash, Now, and Time) and in top-five of seven other lists.
 The same day, the film Honey Boy, in which Barnett played Shy Girl, had a commercial premiere.
 The film received positive reviews from critics.
 In 2020 she appeared in an OnlyFans-inspired music video for the song "Sum Bout U" with rapper 645AR.
 The video for "Sad Day", directed by Hiro Murai, premiered on 28 August.
 In September, Barnett received four nominations for the 2020 UK Music Video Awards, "Sad Day" won later the best cinematography in a video.

-Twigs performing at the Magdalene Tour in 2019.

 In October, Barnett took part in a virtual chat on the Grammy Museum's Programs at Home series.
 During the chat, she revealed that she was "just finishing" a new album that she made largely in collaboration with Spanish musician and producer el Guincho, and with other collaborators, many of whom she met for the first time via FaceTime calls.
 In November, British singer Dua Lipa hosted a live stream concert, titled Studio 2054, in which Barnett was invited to play as a guest.
 The two teased an upcoming collaboration, titled "Why Don't You Love Me", during Barnett's performance.